 - According to Tony Hawks in a round of Uxbridge English Dictionary on I'm Sorry I Haven't a Clue, this is the definition of "extension".

 - Blithe Spirit is all about this, with the added twist of the ex being dead.

 - Happens in Uncharted 2: Among Thieves when Nathan and Chloe unexpectedly run into Elena in war torn Nepal, causing the latter to introduce herself to Chloe as 'last year's model'.
 However, Nathan and Chloe aren't in a relationship per se (they seem to be more "friends with benefits" than anything).

-- Mass Effect 3: If you romanced Ashley in Mass Effect 1, then romanced Tali in Mass Effect 2 and bring them both along on the Geth Dreadnought mission, things get, um... tense.
+- Mass Effect 3: If you romanced Ashley in Mass Effect, then romanced Tali in Mass Effect 2 and bring them both along on the Geth Dreadnought mission, things get, um... tense.
+Alternately, if you commit to Tali beforehand, both women quickly realize it's a fight that neither wants and instead share eager anticipation in fighting Geth.
 If you romanced Liara then Tali, Liara mentions that Tali's suit has a built-in vibrator if you bring Liara along (Tali being required if she's alive).

 - Vixen (Green Lantern's girlfriend) and Shayera (GL's ex) get put on a team in Justice League "Hunter's Moon".
 They end up getting along pretty well.

 John: Why did you do that? [...]
 Sending my girlfriend and my ex on the same mission?J'onn: Difficult as it may be for you to believe, I don't take your love life into consideration when I make command decisions.

 - Jonny Quest: The Real Adventures episode "The Robot Spies": Race Bannon's ex-wife Estella, and his ex-girlfriend Jade, both make an appearance.
 Save for a few tense moments, it's not as bad as one would expect.